 People have no reason to view your website more than once if there is a finite amount of information.
 A blog enables you to keep the relevant information flowing to your website so that your audience wants to keep reading the new information that you put on your blog.
 The blog keeps your audience’s attention by providing new reading material, as well as new content for the search engines to crawl.

 4. Become a Local Expert

-The more you blog, the more locals will begin to see you as an expert.
+The more you blog about ideas, products and experiences relevant to your local area, the more locals will begin to see you as an expert.
 If your local business blog is about issues related to your niche, where you teach beginners something new, and share what other experts are saying, you will start to become the go-to local expert in your niche.
 The more you blog, the more you share, and the more you promote what you’ve written, the better.